 The edible flowers are nutritive and used as Tonic, analgesic and diuretic.
 Traditionally flowers are used as cooling agent, Tonic, aphrodisiac, astringent, demulcent and for the treatment of helminths, acute and chronic tonsillitis, pharyngitis and bronchitis.

 - For rheumatism, decoction of bark prepared by boiling bark in water is taken internally and the seed oil is applied externally on the affected areas.

 - The bark decoction is given for managing diabetes.

-- Mahua leaves are used in treatment of eczema.
+- Mahua leaves are used in the treatment of eczema.
 The leave are coated with Til/Sesame oil and heated.
-This is applied externally on affected area to get relief from eczema.
+This is applied externally on the affected area to get relief from eczema.

-- For improving breast milk, the flowers of tree are useful.
+- For improving breast milk, the flowers of the tree are useful.

-- In diarrhoea a cup of infusion of bark is taken orally twice a day.
+- In diarrhea a cup of infusion of bark is taken orally twice a day.

 - Decoction of stem bark is used to cure skin disease, hydrocele and skin disease.